Use CSE HTML Validator Standard, Pro or Enterprise to help check for:

 Simply open your document (a CSS file or HTML file containing CSS) in the program, press F6, and your document is checked.
 It's that simple!

-As an example, image a web site with many images on it (using the "img" element).
+As an example, image a website with many images on it (using the img element).
 A blind visitor may be using a screen reader or talking browser to "view" this page.
-One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a web page accessible is to supply appropriate "alt" text for each image.
-This "alt" text is what the user's screen reader or talking browser will read to the blind user because he/she cannot see the images.
+One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a web page more accessible is to supply appropriate alternative text for each image using the alt attribute.
+This "alt" text is what the user's screen reader or talking browser will read to the blind user because he or she cannot see the images.
 If this "alt" text is not there, then the web page often becomes inaccessible to blind users.

-CSE HTML Validator generates many messages to help you make your web site more accessible.
+CSE HTML Validator generates many messages to help you make your website more accessible.
 Furthermore, unlike other accessibility tools, CSE HTML Validator also generates messages about the syntax problems in your HTML, XHTML, and CSS documents.
-These syntax problems are often another source of accessibility problems.
-By utilizing CSE HTML Validator's syntax and accessibility messages, as well as user feedback and human site testing, you'll be well on your way toward having a quality, accessible web site.
+These syntax problems are often another source of website problems.
+By utilizing CSE HTML Validator's syntax and accessibility messages, as well as user feedback and human site testing, you'll be well on your way toward having a quality, accessible website.

-Please note that although CSE HTML Validator is an indispensable tool for producing accessible web sites, no computer program can find all accessibility issues.
+Please note that although CSE HTML Validator is an indispensable tool for producing accessible and usable websites, no computer program can find all accessibility and usability issues.
 Therefore, we highly recommends that you utilize human testing and feedback to find any problems that a computer program cannot find.
 Ensuring accessibility requires a significant amount of manual work.
-CSE HTML Validator helps reduce the amount of manual work to a minimum by quickly checking your documents and finding certain problems before your web site is manually tested.
+CSE HTML Validator helps reduce the amount of manual work to a minimum by quickly checking your documents and finding certain problems before your website is manually tested.